Coping with mistakes

 Try to learn from it and use it to inform future practice

 Everyone makes mistakes.
 Some may be bigger than others, but it’s how you handle the fall-out from your mistake which will make the biggest difference to your career.

-You need to demonstrate to your team, your line manager (and potentially even the HCPC) that you have learned from your mistake, and that it has turned you into a better practitioner.
+You need to demonstrate to your team, your line manager (and potentially even Social Work England) that you have learned from your mistake, and that it has turned you into a better practitioner.
 Once you’ve reflected upon why the mistake was made in the first place, how can you educate yourself so that it doesn’t happen again?

 You could ask a co-worker to act as your mentor, or you could request that your line manager allows you to attend specific training to help improve your knowledge.
 It’s important that you use this as an opportunity to develop and further your skills to support your practice.